electerious/Ackee/docs/Privacy Policy.md

 To get information about the behavior of our visitors, we use
 <a href="https://ackee.electerious.com" target="_blank">Ackee</a>.
 This
-analytics software gives us insight about our visitors only in general, but not about individuals per say, as it does not track visitors and does not store any personal identifiable information.
+analytics software gives us insight about our visitors only in general, but not about individuals per se, as it does not track visitors and does not store any personal identifiable information.
 <a href="https://docs.ackee.electerious.com/#/docs/Anonymization" target="_blank">Go
 to their documentation</a> to find out what Ackee collects.